Patrick Seagrist: Memphis 901 FC

 Seagrist signed with Memphis 901 in the USL Championship on January 20, 2022.

 Colorado Springs Switchbacks

 On November 21, 2022, it was announced that Seagrist would move to USL Championship side Colorado Springs Switchbacks at the beginning of the 2023 season.

 FC Tulsa

 On August 1, 2023, Seagrist was transferred to USL Championship side FC Tulsa for an undisclosed fee.

+Greenville Triumph

+In 2026, Seargrist signed for Greenville Triumph in USL League One.

+Lexington SC

+Seagrist moved back to the USL Championship on August 25, 2026, joining Lexington SC.